The Ultimate New England Fall Road Trip Itinerary (6 States)

 Day 3-5: Explore Maine’s Coastline

-FYI: We loved Maine!
+🍁 FYI: We loved Maine!
 Initially, we planned on only spending two nights in Maine, but because we weren’t ready to leave, we added a third night.
-TIP: Because we didn’t have hotel or campsite reservations in advance, we had the freedom and flexibility to extend our trip in Maine!
+The benefit of not having a hotel or campsite reservation in advance, is we have the freedom and flexibility to adjust our trip!

-On your way up the coastline, consider making a pit stop to check out SALEM, MASSACHUSETTS.
+On your way up the coastline, consider making a pit stop to check out the witchy town of Salem, Massachusetts.
 This is an incredibly popular town known for the 1692 witch trials!

 Salem is just an hour dive North of Boston.

-FYI: The town was VERY crowded when we were there!
-We had a difficult time finding a parking spot.
-When I say difficult, I mean we drove around for nearly an hour looking for a parking spot.
+🍁 FYI: The town is VERY crowded and the parking is atrocious!
+We drove around for nearly an hour looking for a parking spot.
 Although it was a cute witchy town, the crowds kinda ruined it for us.

 Tips to make your Salem visit more enjoyable: